pocha/terminal-codelearn/README.md

 ##Multiple Clients#
 This test tries to emulate multiple browsers connecting and interacting with the server.

-The graph below shows the average time taken by the server to respond to a request .
+The Y-axis of the graph below shows the average time taken by the server to respond to a request .
 This time is measured on the server because the  client script introduces delay in processing the messages it recieves from the server.

 The X-axis of the graph gives the total number of concurrent users connected to the server.